DSC-SPIDAL/twister2applications/README.md

 Param Definitions:

-op : operation type in running examples.
-For example -op "reduce", this will run the reduce example. app : denotes that you want run an application developed in Twister2 appName : denotes the application name you want to run , For example : -app -appName terasort.
-This will run the terasort application. keyed : denotes you want to run keyed based examples comms : denotes you are running communication examples , -keyed -comms -op reduce, this will run the keyedreduce example in comms. taske : denotes you want to run task execution based examples. -taske -op reduce, this will run the reduce example
+i. op : operation type in running examples.
+For example -op "reduce", this will run the reduce example. ii. app : denotes that you want run an application developed in Twister2 iii. appName : denotes the application name you want to run , For example : -app -appName terasort.
+This will run the terasort application. iv. keyed : denotes you want to run keyed based examples
-stream: denotes that you want to run the stream mode of the application, by default the batch mode applications will be executed.
+v. comms : denotes you are running communication examples , -keyed -comms -op reduce, this will run the keyedreduce example in comms. vi. taske : denotes you want to run task execution based examples. -taske -op reduce, this will run the reduce example vii. stream: denotes that you want to run the stream mode of the application, by default the batch mode applications will be executed.

 ### Example